Dravid92/fluffy-spork/README.md

 ## How does it work ?

-	Generally,  we find the distance between K number of nearby points to the data point we want to predict Consider that the data point belongs to the majority of the K number nearest points
+- Generally,  we find the distance between K number of nearby points to the data point that needs prediction
+- And Classify that the data point belongs to the majority of the K number nearest points

 ### Example:

 - Consider an data set with 3 classes (c1,c2,c3)